 It’s not enough to just be alive.
-Good quality of life is especially important for older adults who are dealing with chronic health conditions and major life changes.
+A good quality of life is essential for older adults who are managing chronic health conditions and navigating significant life changes.

 Feeling satisfied and fulfilled is just as important for overall well-being as getting regular check-ups from the doctor.

-In fact, having a positive view of life can help seniors have more energy, less stress, better appetite, and prevent cognitive decline.
+In fact, having a positive view of life can help seniors experience more energy, reduced stress, improved appetite, and may even prevent cognitive decline.

-We share 5 ways to help older adults improve their quality of life.
+We share five ways to help older adults improve their quality of life.

 Depression late in life affects 7 million people aged 65+.

-It can be caused by stressful life events like retirement or losing a spouse.
-It could also be caused by a medical disease or medication side effects.
+Stressful life events, such as retirement or the loss of a spouse, can cause it.
+It could also be caused by a medical condition or side effects of medication.

-To improve quality of life, it’s important to recognize the signs of depression and get help from a doctor, psychologist, therapist, or counselor.
+To improve quality of life, it’s essential to recognize the signs of depression and get help from a doctor, psychologist, therapist, or counselor.

 From the very young to the very old, everyone wants to be useful.